-Awesome Music: That Intro.
+Awesome Music: That intro.
 No matter how highly you regard the series, most fans agree that the intro and the music that goes with it was the best and most memorable thing about the show.
 Judge for yourself.

 Jessie.
-She had plenty of fans, obviously, such as those who saw her as a kick-ass female character and those who saw her as hot and those who liked her romance with Jonny.
+She had plenty of fans, obviously, such as those who saw her as a kick-ass female character and those who saw her as hot and those who liked her romance with Hadji or Jonny.
 Others, however, balked at the introduction of a new character to the mix, while others saw her as a Faux Action Girl (her Badass Decay in season two didn't help).

 Though, to give the writers more credit, India was already headed that way in the 1990s, so showing Hadji as a computer-skilled youth was meant as a deliberately progressive portrayal.